pyapp-org/pyapp/README.rst

    :alt: Code Health

 Many features inspired by Django, but modified to be more general for use outside of web applications.

+The development philosophy for this library is Python 3 first, with features back ported to Python 2.7 where possible.